Frequently Asked Questions

 Why do you give tickets at night when there is not a parking problem?

-The guidelines for parking are in effect at all times, except service zone parking, fire lanes, handicap spaces, handicap curb cuts, no parking/tow zones) are monitored 24 hours per day.
+The guidelines for parking are in effect at all times, except mandatory tow zones (service zones, fire lanes, handicap spaces, handicap curb cuts, no parking/tow zones) are monitored 24 hours per day.
 Violation of these areas can possibly create an unsafe environment, and this will not be allowed.
-Ticket/towing is an accepted method of discouraging illegal parking.
+Ticket and towing is an accepted method of discouraging illegal parking.